Goodbye Pork Pie: Plot

-In the Northland town of Kaitaia in spring 1978, nineteen-year-old Gerry Austin (Kelly Johnson) opportunistically steals a wallet and uses the cash and driver's licence inside to rent a yellow Mini.
+In the Northland town of Kaitaia in spring 1978, nineteen-year-old Gerry Austin (a.k.a.
+'Blondini') steals a wallet and uses the cash and driver's licence to rent a yellow Mini.
 With no particular aim in mind, he drifts down to Auckland.
-Meanwhile, in Auckland, the middle-aged John (Tony Barry), has just had Sue, his girlfriend of six years, walk out on him and fly home to Invercargill.
-After a night on the bottle, John decides to go down to Invercargill.
+Meanwhile in Auckland, the middle-aged John fails to convince Sue, his girlfriend of six years, to stay with him.
+After a night of drinking, John decides to travel to Sue's sister's home in Invercargill to win her back.

-Searching for transport, John notices Gerry being stopped by a traffic officer for failing to wear a seat belt.
-John intervenes and manages to get the officer off writing a ticket.
+Searching for transport, John saves Gerry from receiving a ticket for failing to wear a seat belt.
 As thanks, Gerry offers John a lift part of the way.
-The duo stop for petrol in the northern Waikato, but accidentally drive off without paying, drawing police attention to the car.
+The duo stop for petrol in northern Waikato but accidentally drive off without paying, drawing police attention to the car.

-Further down the road, Gerry and John pick up Shirl (Claire Oberman), who is heading to Wanganui, and after informing the duo that she is a virgin, Gerry makes a bet that this will change before reaching Wanganui.
-After failing to pay for petrol on purpose in the central North Island, they are pursued by a motorcycle officer, with the duo ending up avoiding arrest by driving into a car wreckers.
+Further down the road, Gerry and John pick up Shirl, another drifter heading to Wanganui.
+After Shirl informs the duo that she is a virgin, Gerry makes a bet that this will change before reaching Wanganui.
+After purposely stealing petrol in the central North Island, they are pursued by a motorcycle officer, and avoid arrest by driving into a car wrecker.

-Shirl doesn't leave at Wanganui, and decides to stay with the guys and go to Wellington.
-In Wellington, the trio meet Mulvaney (Bruno Lawrence), an old associate of John's, who gives the trio overnight accommodation at his garage and supplies them with money and drugs in return for parts of the car.
-Leaving for the inter-island ferry the next morning, Gerry runs a red light and is immediately pursued by the police through central Wellington.
+After Shirl leaves, Gerry and John travel onward to Wellington and meet with Mulvaney, an old associate of John's.
+Mulvaney supplies them with money and drugs in return for parts of the car; while staying over at Mulvaney's garage, Gerry reunites with Shirl.
+As the trio leave for the Interislander ferry the next morning, Gerry runs a red light and is pursued by the police through central Wellington.
 The trio avoid the police by driving through the Wellington railway station and stowing the Mini in an empty boxcar being shunted onto the ferry.

-Arriving in Picton in the South Island, the boxcar is attached to a train destined for Christchurch, and the trio enjoy a leisurely ride, decorating the wagon with the name "Blondini" and other items found in the train's wagons.
+In Picton on the South Island, the boxcar is attached to a train bound for Christchurch.
+Gerry, John, and Shirl ride it south, decorating the inside of the boxcar with Gerry's nickname "Blondini" and various items found in the other wagons.
 After a night of partying, Gerry finally wins his bet with Shirl.
-Arriving in Christchurch in the morning, the trio finds out the wagon is not leaving the city for the West Coast until that night, so spend the day on the town.
-Gerry and John return to the train, but notices Shirl is not there, and the train leaves without her.
+The trio arrive in Christchurch in the morning and learn that the wagon is not leaving for the West Coast until that night.
+Gerry and John spend the day on the town and return to the train.
+As it leaves, they notice Shirl hasn't returned, and are forced to continue without her.